 Obviously no software is perfect and Quicken is no exception to that rule.
-Most of the problems I’ve had with it are related to online banking services failing to connect some times – this can be problems at the bank, problems at Quicken or problems at both ends.
-Support for Quicken is not particularly great; I contacted support recently when my Chase accounts stopped downloading and after a lengthy online chat including supplying connection log files, the issue was ‘escalated’.
-It must have been escalated into outer space, since I never heard back from Quicken and I ended up fixing the connectivity issue myself as there were many forum posts about it by that time.
+Most of the problems I’ve had with it are related to online banking services failing to connect some times.
+This can be problems at the bank, problems at Quicken or problems at both ends.
+Support for Quicken is not particularly great.
+I contacted support recently when my Chase accounts stopped downloading and after a lengthy online chat including supplying connection log files, the issue was ‘escalated’.
+It must have been escalated into outer space, since I never heard back from Quicken.
+I ended up fixing the connectivity issue myself as there were many forum posts about it by that time.

 Is it worth it?

 Well I guess that depends, most likely on how much you value the Credit Score and X-Ray features.
 This is not a comprehensive upgrade of Quicken and it looks pretty much the same as 2014 for the most part.
-Quicken usually support about 3 years of connectivity so if you’re using Quicken 2014 right now you’ll have until 2017 before you’ll have to upgrade or lose connectivity.
+Quicken supports 3 years of connectivity so if you’re using Quicken 2014 right now you’ll have until 2017 before you’ll have to upgrade or lose connectivity.

-On the other hand, if you’re using Mint or Personal Capital or some other free service, there’s likely little value here in Quicken for you unless you’re OCD like I am and want total control over all transactions.
-The Starter edition does give you a means to check your Credit Score quarterly for the next several years for $33 which is cheaper than many credit monitoring services (e.g. IdentityGuard, Experian, Lifelock etc) although you don’t get the credit monitoring aspect of those services.
+On the other hand, if you’re using Mint or Personal Capital or some other free service, there’s likely little value here in Quicken for you.
+Unless you’re OCD like I am and want total control over all transactions.
+The Starter edition gives you a means to check your Credit Score quarterly for the next several years for $33.
+This is cheaper than many credit monitoring services (e.g. IdentityGuard, Experian, Lifelock etc) although you don’t get the credit monitoring aspect of those services.

 Quote of the day